raralabs/rara-bot-guide/README.md

     * `/out -del "sample@email.com"` - > Cancel leave for user with given _email_ .
     Note:- Command will work only if leave start day *is greater than or equal to* current date.
 In other word, leaves that are *passed will not be touched* by the command.

+* `/late`
+    * `/late -add "sample@email.com" "30 mins late"` -> Add late for the user.
+Late will be taken for the current day.
+Description is _required_.

+    * `/late -del "sample@email.com"` - > Cancel late for user with given _email_ .
+    Note:- Command will work only if late created date *is greater than or equal to* current date.

 * `/holiday`
     * `/holiday` -> Gives modal to register using form.
 But, cannot use to insert multiple holiday at once.